 - 1x points on all other purchases

-- 4% cash-back at gas stations, up to $7,000 in purchases each calendar year
+- 4% cash-back at gas stations and EV charging purchases, up to $7,000 in purchases per year

 - 3% cash-back on dining and select travel purchases